zacniewski/Python-optimization-algorithms-with-GPU/cuda_utils/README.md

 sudo apt-get install libcudnn8=8.9.7.29-1+cuda12.2
 ```

-For newer version of CUDA I had to upgrade the [driver's version](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/#cuda-major-component-versions__table-cuda-toolkit-driver-versions
+For newer version of CUDA we may need to upgrade the [driver's version](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/#cuda-major-component-versions__table-cuda-toolkit-driver-versions
 ) of graphic card.

 From `nvidia-smi`: